One of the most asked questions on watch forums is: “what do you guys think about this watch?”

 There’s a fine line between patina and damage.
-Patina is usually appreciated by collectors but if it reaches a certain point it turns into damage.
-Dark, green-ish residue, spots where paint has cracked and falls off, leaving bare metal visible etc. You really don’t want to have one of these.
+Patina is usually appreciated by collectors, but if it reaches a certain point, it turns into damage.
+Dark, greenish residue, spots where paint has cracked and fallen off, leaving bare metal visible, etc. You don’t want to have one of these.

 Damage has the unfortunate tendency to get worse over time.
 Besides, the damage described usually has a lot to do with humidity.
 A dial in bad condition often tells you, that even if a watch hasn’t been flooded, it’s been kept in conditions that affect the movement as well.